NomicFoundation/hardhat/docs/getting-started/README.md

   Quit
 ```

 Let’s create the sample project and go through the steps to try out the sample task and compile, test and deploy the sample contract.

 The sample project will ask you to install `buidler-waffle` and `buidler-ethers`, which makes Buidler compatible with tests built with Waffle.
 You can learn more about it [in this guide](../guides/waffle-testing.md).

 ::: tip
-Buidler will let you know how, but in case you missed it you can install them with `npm install --save-dev @nomiclabs/buidler-waffle ethereum-waffle chai @nomiclabs/buidler-ethers ethers`
+You can install these packages manually with `npm install --save-dev @nomiclabs/buidler-waffle ethereum-waffle chai @nomiclabs/buidler-ethers ethers`
 :::

 ### Running tasks